 More on Congress

-Washington D.C. – Congresswoman Carol Miller (R-WV) released the following statement shortly after President Trump announced a deal that re-opens the federal government:
+Washington D.C. – Congresswoman Carol Miller (R-WV) released the following statement on President Trump’s Declaration of a National Emergency at the Southern Border: